Five-Time NFCA Midwest Region Staff of the Year (1998, 2002, 2013 & 2014)

 In 2013, Revelle and her staff put together one of the finest coaching performances in school history.
 Leading a group that featured seven freshmen among its 16 players - and only one pitcher with collegiate experience - Revelle helped Nebraska go from unranked and receiving no votes in the preseason polls to a No. 8 final ranking, the first trip to an NCAA Super Regional in school history and the program's seventh all-time Women's College World Series appearance.
 Nebraska finished 45-16 in 2013, tying for the fifth-most victories in school history while finishing second in the Big Ten Conference.

 Along the way, Nebraska defeated five top-10 teams in 2013, including a 1-0 win at No. 1 Oklahoma.
 The Huskers were one of only four teams to defeat the national champion Sooners, while the win was Nebraska's first-ever road victory over a No. 1 team and just the second win over a top-ranked team in school history.
-Following an outstanding regular season, Nebraska earned a No. 14 national seed.
+Following an outstanding regular season, Nebraska earned the No. 14 national seed for the NCAA Tournament.
 The Huskers were selected to host an NCAA Regional for the first time in six seasons, while earning a No. 1 seed for regional play for the first time in 11 seasons.

 Individually, Tatum Edwards earned second-team All-America honors in 2013, becoming the first Husker to garner first- or second-team All-America accolades since 2004.
 After limited pitching experience in her first two seasons, Edwards compiled a 30-10 record in 2013, while ranking in the top 15 nationally in wins and shutouts.
 Three Huskers were also all-region selections, while seven Huskers earned all-conference recognition.

 In addition to success on the field and in the classroom, the Huskers have seen a dramatic increase in fan support under Revelle.
-NU has called Bowlin Stadium home since 2002, and the Huskers have finished in the top 10 nationally in average attendance in six of the 11 seasons since the stadium opened.
-The 2004 Huskers attracted a school-record 19,103 fans and led the nation with an average increase of 340 fans per game, while finishing third in total attendance and fourth in average attendance (955).
-In 2011, No. 11 Nebraska drew a school-record 1,960 fans against No. 5 Texas on April 9.
-The Huskers went on to post the second-highest average season attendance at Bowlin Stadium in 2011.
-NU nearly matched that mark in 2012, averaging 767 fans per game.
+NU has called Bowlin Stadium home since 2002, and the Huskers have finished in the top 10 nationally in average attendance in six of the 13 seasons since the stadium opened.
+The 2004 Huskers attracted a then-school-record 19,103 fans and led the nation with an average increase of 340 fans per game, while finishing third in total attendance and fourth in average attendance (955).
+That mark was topped in 2014, when Nebraska averaged 963 fans per game.

-The program set a world record for the World's Largest Softball Tailgate when 1,752 fans came out to watch Nebraska beat Wisconsin in the final game of the season.
-The Huskers then broke that record in 2013 when 1,840 fans - the third-largest crowd in school history - came out to see No. 16 Nebraska battle No. 9 Michigan.
+The program set a world record for the World's Largest Softball Tailgate when 1,752 fans came out to watch Nebraska beat Wisconsin in the final game of the 2012 season.
+The Huskers then broke that record in 2013 when 1,840 fans - the fourth-largest crowd in school history - came out to see No. 16 Nebraska battle No. 9 Michigan.
+The largest crowd in school history set another World's Largest Softball Tailgate attendance record in 2014, when 2,204 fans came out to watch Nebraska play Ohio State.

 Media exposure for the program has also seen a dramatic rise as Revelle has continued to build the program.
-In addition to national television appearances on ESPN, ESPN2, ESPNU, Fox Sports Net and the Big Ten Network, Nebraska will have a radio broadcast of every game for the fifth straight season in 2014.
+In addition to national television appearances on ESPN, ESPN2, ESPNU, Fox Sports Net and the Big Ten Network, Nebraska will have a radio broadcast of every game for the sixth straight season in 2015.

 Revelle has also emerged as a leader in the realm of women’s athletics at Nebraska, as she was NU’s Senior Woman Administrator for more than two years.
 Revelle also worked diligently to establish the first fully endowed scholarship for a female student-athlete at Nebraska, and the Husker softball program now boasts two fully endowed scholarships.
 She was also the 2007 recipient of the Dr. Barbara Hibner Trailblazer award.